 Oxfam has now reached more than 730,000 people with assistance.

 In the devastated city of Tacloban, we worked with partners and local authorities to restore supplies of clean water to 200,000 people within days of the storm.
 The work involved repairing and reconnecting pipes, supplying a generator and fuel, installing new distribution points, and helping monitor water quality.
 In places we couldn’t reach people with piped water, Oxfam and partners also provided water-purification materials, and tanks for storing and distributing water delivered by truck.

 Living in crowded shelters and tent camps poses public health challenges.
 Oxfam has worked with partners and community members to install and maintain latrines, promote safe hygiene practices, distribute hygiene materials and mosquito nets, and drain areas of standing water that could otherwise become mosquito breeding grounds.

 Food has been another key priority from the start.
-Oxfam and partners have helped more than 50,000 people feed their families and buy essentials, sometimes in exchange for accomplishing critical community tasks like building latrines and removing wreckage left behind by the storm and floods.
+Through cash programming, Oxfam and partners have helped more than 213,000 people feed their families and buy essentials, sometimes in exchange for accomplishing critical community tasks like building latrines and removing wreckage left behind by the storm and floods.

 Responding to the needs of women

 Women and girls often face particular challenges in emergencies.
-We have prioritized the needs of pregnant women and breastfeeding mothers by, for example, distributing special hygiene kits to mothers of newborns, and as we construct sanitation facilities, we are ensuring that women and men have separate toilets and washing areas, and that there are appropriate spaces for washing clothes and bathing children.
+From the outset of this disaster, we prioritized the needs of pregnant women and breastfeeding mothers by, for example, distributing special hygiene kits to mothers of newborns.
+As we constructed sanitation facilities, we ensured that women and men had separate toilets and washing areas, and that there were appropriate spaces for washing clothes and bathing children.

-In the weeks and months ahead, Oxfam will undertake a longer-term effort to help hard-hit families restore their sources of income, and we will work with the government to ensure that the typhoon-recovery effort is focused on helping the poorest survivors take steps out of poverty.
+In the weeks and months ahead, Oxfam is undertaking longer-term efforts to help hard-hit families restore their sources of income, and we will work with the government to ensure that the typhoon-recovery effort is focused on helping the poorest survivors take steps out of poverty.